Have you been inspired by the Dogs Catching Treats photo series and want to capture your own?

 I also like that the woman has a smaller dog.

-Once your dog is reliable catching treats – which could take a couple days or weeks to teach – the next challenge is trying to get it on film.
+Once your dog is reliably catching treats – which could take a couple days or weeks to teach – the next challenge is trying to get it on camera.

 You’ll want to decide whether you want to try video, your phone’s camera, or a DSLR camera.